wanjun3211/fitnessClub/README.md

-# fitnessClub
+# Fitness Club
-This is a fitness C.
+This is a Fitness Club.

 ## How to run the web app
 1. Either fork or download the app and open the folder in the cli